Military ranks of Mexico

 The military ranks of Mexico are the military insignia used by the Mexican Armed Forces.
 Mexico shares a rank structure similar to that of Spain.

 Ranks

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Branch colors

 Rank badges have a band of colour indicating branch: